etwither/CEN4090L_project/Diagrams/LinksForDiagrams_INC1.md

 Note: I think websites kinda old school so it doesn't do real time updates.
 So if you all DO make changes to any files, please export -> create link to share -> copy raw link (and find somewhere to shorten it if you want) -> update this file with the new link with version I guess

+OR y'all can just tell me what you want added/changed and I can do it myself w.e works - KJ

 Instructions and shit for the website: https://sequencediagram.org/instructions.html LMK if you can't edit